javascript-mongoose

 • Validation: Validates data before saving it to the database.

-• Advanced Queries: Performs complex queries with ease.
+• Advanced Queries: Performs complex queries easily.

 • Middleware: Uses middleware to perform operations before or after specific events.